chesslab/chess-server/docs/online-games.md

 # /online_games

-Returns the online games waiting to be accepted.
+Returns the online games in pending status to be accepted.

 ---